On the structure of certain valued fields: Introduction

-In \cite{B1}, Basarab posed the following question: \begin{question} Given a finitely ramified henselian valued field $K$ of ramification index $e\ge 2$, is there a finite integer $N'\ge 1$ depending on $K$ such that any other finitely ramified henselian valued field of the same ramification index $e$ is elementarily equivalent to $K$ if and only if their $N'$-th residue rings are elementarily equivalent and their value groups are elementarily equivalent? \end{question} In Section 4, for given valued fields, each of whose value groups has the least positive element, we reduce the problem determining elementary equivalence between them to the problem determining whether certain complete discrete valued fields related with them are isomorphic.
-Using results in Section \ref{Crietrion_isom}, we improve Basarab's result on the AKE-principle which gives a positive answer for Question \ref{Basarab_rough_question} when the residue fields are perfect.

-Given a finitely ramified henselian valued field $K$, Basarab(\cite{B1}) denoted the minimal number $N'$ which satisfies the equivalence in Question \ref{Basarab_rough_question} by $\lambda(T)$ for a complete theory $T$ of $K$.
-He showed $\lambda(T)$ for a local field $K$ is finite but did not give any explicit value of $\lambda(T)$.
-Under certain conditions, we calculate $\lambda(T)$ explicitly for the tame case and get a lower bound of $\lambda(T)$ for the wild case.
-Surprisingly we show that $\lambda(T)$ can be $1$ even when $K$ is not unramified.
-As a special case, we conclude that $\lambda(T)$ is $1$ or $e+1$ if $p\not| e$, and $\lambda(T)\ge e+1$ if $p|e$ when $K$ is a finitely ramified henselian subfield of $\BC_p$ with ramification index $e$.
+Let us come back to the question of elementary equivalence.
+In \cite{B1}, Basarab posed the following question (see \cite[page 23-24]{B1}): \begin{question} For a finitely ramified henselian valued field $K$ of ramification index $e$, is there a finite integer $N'\ge 1$ depending on $K$ such that any finitely ramified henselian valued field of the same ramification index $e$ is elementarily equivalent to $K$ if their $N'$-th residue rings are elementarily equivalent and their value groups are elementarily equivalent\textup{?} \end{question} Given a finitely ramified henselian valued field $K$, Basarab in \cite{B1} denoted the minimal number $N'$, which satisfies the condition in Question \ref{Basarab_rough_question}, by $\lambda(T)$ for the complete theory $T$ of $K$.
+He showed that $\lambda(T)$ for a local field $K$ is finite but did not give any explicit value of $\lambda(T)$.\\